viiiiiiiiiii/Flatiron_Phase4_Final_Vi_Bui/README.md

 ## Data, Methodology, and Analysis <br/>

-Data source: MovieLens data which captures Movies, Ratings, Genres, and Year.
-For this analysis, we used all metrics available with the exception of Tags which may be used for later analysis.
+Data source: Popular MovieLens dataset which captures Movies, Ratings, Genres, and Year.

-From MovieLens: “Users were selected at random for inclusion.
+More about the data from MovieLens: “Users were selected at random for inclusion.
 All selected users had rated at least 20 movies.
 No demographic information is included.
 Each user is represented by an id, and no other information is provided.”

-Data: 9724 unique entries and 610 unique users
+There are 9724 unique entries and 610 unique users in the data.

 **Models Built:**